QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ![](/assets/world-data/worlddata_coverpoint_single.gif){: w="871" h="500" }
 _It's single, not meant to mingle._

-The `BP_CoverPoint_Single_Framework` blueprint is also based on the "CoverPoint" DynamicCoverSystem class, however, it has no transform locks.
+The `BP_CoverPoint_Single` blueprint is also based on the "CoverPoint" DynamicCoverSystem class, however, it has no transform locks.
  * It's rail is set relative to itself.
  * It's rail is not meant to be expanded with other cover points.
  * While the Tool _does_ work with it, you shouldn't ever use it with this blueprint to append etc.